dannycho7/express-form-post/README.md

 # Express Form Post [![npm version](https://badge.fury.io/js/express-form-post.svg)](https://badge.fury.io/js/express-form-post) [![js-standard-style](https://img.shields.io/badge/code%20style-standard-brightgreen.svg?style=flat)](https://github.com/feross/standard)

-#### A simple solution to handling file and form submissions
+**A simple solution to handling file and form submissions**

-express-form-post was designed to become a central module primarily to abstract away setting up file uploads for aws-s3 and dropbox storage apis.
-This api streams buffer data to endpoints and can even validate the request's body before deciding to save the file.
-Works great for any application that needs signups or works with file uploads!
+express-form-post was designed primarily to abstract away setting up file uploads for aws-s3 and dropbox storage apis, but can also **validate the entire request body** before deciding to save the file, allowing you to save api requests during validation.

+This api pipes buffer streams to api endpoints making it a very fast and memory efficient file uploader.
+It works great for any application that needs signups or works with file uploads!

 **Note: This module works in any node.js setting.
 Express is not required for usage.**